adityavenkat06/hackathon-usecase/readme.md

 Regardless of the track you choose, you will be working with the following common elements:

 ## Microservices:
-You will be provided with two Node.js microservices - a Patient Service and an Appointment Service.
+You will be provided with two Node.js microservices - a Patient Service and an Appointment Service or Java based Microservice (order-service).
 The code for these services can be found in the Sample Microservices Code file.

 Order-service Java microservice.